Engaging face-to-face facilitation

 enquiring, responding while critically analysing a variety of questions and situations.
 Development of these skills promotes independent thinking skills within the learner.
 Consider Dale’s ‘Cone of Experience’ and reflect on the current classroom teaching techniques you use to achieve learning outcomes.

 Active learning is what it implies – students actively taking part in their learning, rather than being a passive recipient.
 Active learning is student centred learning defined by students doing, practicing, sharing, discussing and putting students in the driver’s seat when it comes to responsibility for learning.
 An active learning session can be used to enhance learning by incorporating multiple learning styles and improving comprehension of course content.
-The following video explores ways of creating interactive student focused learning in on-campus classroom spaces.

 The following is a short list of ideas for facilitating interactive engagement in the face-to-face class setting – big or small, lecture or tutorial space.
 For more resources, check out the 'Resources, strategies or assistance' section below.

 - Think-pair-share.
 Ask a questions, pair students with another to discuss, then share responses with the whole class.
 This encourages students to share and discuss ideas around particular topics, issue or problems

 - The Minute paper.
 Often used at the end of a class, ask students to write the 2 – 5 most significant things they learnt in the session and remaining questions they may have.
 Submit to the teacher, which the teacher provides feedback at the next class.
 This activity assist students and teachers to reflect on student understanding of key concepts or topics.